 - A degree plan which identifies the month and year for completion of all remaining prerequisite coursework required for the LC State BSN program and for which a grade has not yet been received.

-- Course descriptions/syllabi from the colleges where the following courses were taken: Anatomy & Physiology, Chemistry/organic/biochemistry, Microbiology, Statistics.
+- If you have not had equivalencies evaluated, please include course descriptions/syllabi from the colleges where the following courses were taken: Anatomy & Physiology, Chemistry, Microbiology, and Statistics.

 LC State does not have an ROTC; however, the University of Idaho and Washington State University both have ROTC programs.
 Students who are required to continue military contact while completing their bachelor’s degree in nursing use the resources at these campuses.